statamic/docs/content/collections/fieldtypes/checkboxes.md

 ---
 title: Checkboxes
-description: Boxes that you check!
+description: Boxes you check!
 intro: >
   Checkboxes!
 Make some checkboxes, click the checkboxes, and store a record of which boxes of which ones you clicked.
-They're boxes that you check.
+They're boxes you check.
 screenshot: fieldtypes/checkboxes.png
 options:
   -